spinupwp/spinupwp-cli/README.md

 spinupwp servers:ssh <server_id> <user>
 ```
 You can pass any properties of the [Server Schema](https://api.spinupwp.com/?shell#tocS_Server) to the `--fields` flag.
+Nested properties should use dot notation, for example, `database.server`.

 ### Services
 ```bash